RadiusNetworks/proximitykit-documentation/docs/ios/getting-started.md

 ## Add Location Usage String to Info.plist

-Starting in iOS 8, all apps need to include the "location usage string" in their `Info.plist`
+Starting in iOS 8, all apps need to include the "Privacy - Location Always Usage Description" in their `Info.plist`.

 You will need to add the following key: